 John Conroy’s material is smart, aggressive and uncompromising, which makes him a comedian that you won’t soon forget.

-Stacey Kulow, adorable, charming, and a performer since birth, has always considered herself the class clown, even though she was voted Most Likely to Program a Calculator.
-What's that about?
-Stacey got her first taste of the professional stage when she won Atlas Improv's The Cut in 2008.
+Stacey Kulow, adorable, charming, and a performer since childhood, has always considered herself the class clown, even though in high school she was voted Most Likely to Program a Calculator.
+What’s that about?
+Stacey got her first taste of the professional stage when she won Atlas Improv’s The Cut in 2008.
 As a member of Atlas, and now as a stand-up comedian, she has made the stage her second home.
-Stacey spends her weekends traveling around the Midwest performing at the best clubs in the country and the dive-iest of bars.
-She may appear small, cute, and innocent, but is packed with surprises.
+Stacey won Madison's Funniest Comic 2014 after being a finalist in 2013.
+She stared in the short film, "Long Distance" selected for the 2013 Wisconsin Film Festival.
+She also was a Quarter-Finalist in the 2013 She-Devil Comedy Festival in New York City.
+Stacey spends her weekends traveling to comedy gigs throughout the country or performing stand-up or improv right in the amazing city of Madison.
+Stacey may appear small, cute, and innocent, but is packed with surprises.